lukereimer/spinen-artifactory/README.md

 ## Attributes

-This cookbook expects to attributes not in the attributes/default.rb
+This cookbook expects two attributes not in the attributes/default.rb

 ```ruby
 node['artifactory']['zip_url']